tahaerden/npm-workspace/projects/ngx-daily-gantt-chart/README.md

 1. Dynamic workhours for each day.
 2. Expandable child tasks.
+3. Multiple color-coded task statuses per task.
-3. Modern design with gradient colors.
+4. Modern design with gradient colors.

 ## TODO

-1. Add task statuses.
-2. Add tooltips to the bars and statuses on timeline.
+1. Add tooltips with additional info to the bars and statuses on timeline.
+2. Add more color themes.

 ## Installation